MJGT-Studio/MasterInventoryDocs/src/content/blog/get-started.md

 ![Img1](https://raw.githubusercontent.com/mjgt-Studios/MasterInventoryDocs/main/imgs/GetStarted/img1.png)

-### New in your player controller add the master inventory component
+### Now in your player controller add the master inventory component

 ```javascript
 BP_MasterInventory
 ```
 ![Img2](https://raw.githubusercontent.com/mjgt-Studios/MasterInventoryDocs/main/imgs/GetStarted/img2.png)

-### New you need to add the master inventory interface to your player controller
+### Now you need to add the master inventory interface to your player controller

 look for the interface in the content browser call